LDwhoRU/SpoPSWI/README.md

 * apscheduler
 * Flask

+You must also have a working Spotify account (Either free or premium)

 #### Executing the script

 run.py must be executed in order for the web server to appear.